mlu097/STAT107-team16-final-project/README.md

 We are aiming to answer these following questions for now:

 1. How does gender or race correlate with primary success rates (winning primaries), and do those correlations differ by party or by office (Senate, House, Governor)?
-2. How does the proportion of overlap (ideological overlap between parties) in Congress change around periods of large shifts in primary dynamics (e.g. big wave years)?
+2. How does ideological overlap between Democrats and Republicans in Congress change over time?